 Under the legislation, compliance certificates for all swimming pools and spas that are:

-Inspection compliance certificates are then proposed to be required to be lodged with Council again every three years thereafter.
+Inspection compliance certificates are then proposed to be required to be lodged with Council again every four years thereafter.

 If you would like to do your own initial safety inspection, please use the Victorian Building Authority (VBA) checklists below: